The Sims Stories: Features

 Pet Stories challenges Sims to care for and train pets, similar to The Sims 2: Pets.
 Much like its predecessor, this game is optimized for laptops and features both story and free play modes.
 Players can also raise and train pets in the game like The Sims 2.

 In this game, two new stories are introduced, Best in Show and Midnight Masquerade.
 The first story features Alice, a woman who faces financial problems and is about to lose her home.
 So she enters her pet Dalmatian into a local dog show to try to earn enough money to save her house.
 The second story is about a successful executive chef named Stephen, whose world is turned upside down when an obnoxious cat comes to live with him.

-There is a neutral town titled Arbor Falls, where you can play in Free Mode, and you do not have to follow a story line.
-In Free Mode, you can play as you can in the regular The Sims 2.
-You can raise a family, buy pets, go out, and date, which was previously a feature in The Sims 2: Nightlife.
+There is a neutral town titled Arbor Falls, where the player can play in Free Mode and does not have to follow a story line.
+Free Mode is similar to the regular The Sims 2, allowing players to raise a family, buy pets, go out, and date, which was previously a feature in The Sims 2: Nightlife.
 Pet Stories also introduced new objects, such as games for pets and musical instruments, and building opportunities including new paintings and floor patterns.